kanpov/ImprovedFood/README.md

 To get the mod file, navigate to the releases page [here](https://github.com/RedGrapefruit09/ImprovedFood/releases), click on the top release and download the JAR file.
-Put the JAR file in your mods folder, launch the game and enjoy your modded experience!
+Put the JAR file from the releases page <b>and</b> Fabric API JAR file in your mods folder, launch the game and enjoy your modded experience!

 # Compile